appwebtech/Terraform-mini-project/README.md

 ## Modules

 A module is a container for multiple resources, used together.
 We use them to organize and group configurations into distinct logical components enabling re-use capabilities.
+I will create modules for the subnet and webserver and parameterize recurring objects.